 Verse 29: "And shall come forth: those who have practiced good unto a resurrection of life, and those who have practiced evil unto a resurrection of judgment."

 We saw there were two portions to the resurrection of life:

 - 1. to the resurrection of eternal life - 2. to the resurrection of physical life (Ezek.
-37)

-of judgment" (v 29).
+37) - "...those who have practiced evil unto a resurrection of judgment" (v 29).
 For what?
 What is their judgment because her judgment is already been predetermined by their works?
 The second death!
 That's how we put all of these things together.